 Tuition, Financial Aid & Scholarships, Funding Resources

 There are many ways to fund your education.
 The application process, deadlines, and special requirements vary with each funding source.
-We recommend that all students apply for financial aid through the Free Application for Federal Student Aid (FAFSA).
-Grants, loans, work study, graduate employment (GE), and some scholarships are available.
+We recommend that all domestic students apply for financial aid through the Free Application for Federal Student Aid (FAFSA).
+Grants, loans, work study, graduate employment (GE) positions, and several scholarships are also available.

 - Architects Foundation Diversity Scholarships

 - College of Design Student Services (Scholarships)

 - Graduate Application Fee Waivers (for graduate applicants)